 3. The product architecture must be visible to all stakeholders.
 Only then can all plans be truly synchronized

 Digitalization means not just digital information but also connected information.
 In the digital company, the commercial roadmap, the module roadmap, and the product roadmap are all connected into one integral whole.

 There are several roadmaps needed when managing a product architecture:

-To reach consensus around and plan for technology shifts and disruptive innovation A technology roadmap can be critical to ensure the long-term survival of the business.
-It helps the company to reach consensus around and plan for technology shifts and disruptive innovation.
+A technology roadmap can be critical for creating a competitive advantage and ensuring the business's long-term survival.
+It helps the company to reach a consensus around and plan for technology shifts and disruptive innovation.

-When the module system starts to take form and module variants are specified, the work of planning the roadmap for the modules and their variants begins.
+When the module system starts to take form and module variants are specified, planning the roadmap for the modules and their variants begins.
 This brings clarity to when each module variant should be ready.

-For Supply and R&D this is information is crucial to allocate detailed design resources, find suppliers, and prepare the production for the coming products.
+For Supply and R&D, this information is crucial to allocate detailed design resources, develop suppliers, and prepare production.

 The product roadmap outlines the timing of when products should be released.